-- What Is the Critical Path?
+- What Is the Critical Path of a Project?

-- What Is Critical Path Software?
+- What is the Critical Path Method (CPM)?

-- Benefits of Critical Path Software
+- Critical Path Examples

 - Must-Have Features of Critical Path Software

-What Is the Critical Path?
+What Is the Critical Path of a Project?

 To find the critical path, project managers use the critical path method (CPM) algorithm to define the least amount of time necessary to complete each task with the least amount of slack.